Luis-Varona/rmp-scraping-with-jags-models/README.md

-# `RateMyProfessors` Scraping with Hierarchical Models in JAGS
+# `RateMyProfessors` Scraping with JAGS Hierarchical Models

 Part 1 of this project is done in Python with the [`part1.py`](part1.py) script, dynamically web scraping `RateMyProfessors` to obtain data on Acadia University,